 - The leaves of the flower are oblong, narrow at the end, with deep-seated veins.

-- The flowers themselves have prominent stamens and small, curled petals.
+- These best flowers to grow in Hawaii themselves have prominent stamens and small, curled petals.

 - They form big clusters.
 They are colored violet, brown or black.

 - The plant also produces black, small berries that were said to be eaten by the Hawaiians.

 - This plant is endemic to Hawaii.
 The local name of this plant is Kanawao.

 - These flowering Hawaiian plants can spread both with the help of seeds and by sprouting new roots.